HiPhish/info.vim/HACKING.rst

 the current node as its `Up` node.
 In fact,  the child node might even be in a different file.

-The standalone info program  can access arbitrary nodes  in a file if you use a recent version (we take version 6.0 to be safe for our purposes).
+The standalone Info program  can access arbitrary nodes  in a file if you use a recent version (we take version 6.0 to be safe for our purposes).

 .. code-block:: sh